JYProjs/patentr/cran-comments.md

 There were no ERRORs or WARNINGs.

 There was 1 NOTE:

-- New submission to CRAN.
-- Possibly incorrect DOIs.
-Both DOIs were manually checked and correctly point to published academic articles.
 - Possibly mis-spelled words in DESCRIPTION
-  * USPTO: this is the correct (defined in Description field of DESCRIPTION) abbreviation for the United States Patent and Trademark Office
+  * USPTO: this is the correct (defined in Description field of DESCRIPTION) abbreviation for the United States Patent and Trademark Office.
-  * Wada: this is the correct spelling of an author whose article is cited in DESCRIPTION
+  * Wada: this is the correct spelling of an author whose article is cited in DESCRIPTION.